Perspectives

 Enabling multi-generational impact, five ways for family business leaders to take a systematic approach to risk, International Family Offices Journal, volume 8, issue 4, June 2024

-Managing risk in professional services, interview with Alastair Levy, Saxton Bampfylde Insights, June 2024
+Managing risk in professional services, interview with Alastair Levy, Saxton Bampfylde Insights, June 2024 (building on thinking in Alastair Levy Advisory working paper, 2023 and presentation to International Bar Association Building the Law Firm of the Future conference, November 2021)

 Leading in an era of volatility, keynote address to annual leadership conference of the Association of CEOs of Greece (ΕΑΣΕ), Athens, May 2023